Travel will be required 85 - 90% of the time. Other 10 - 15% will be utilizing for upcoming local projects in the Las Vegas Area

-- The Lead Communications Technician must be self-motivated, positive in approach, professional and help create, develop and implement project process improvement(s).
+- The Fiber Technician must be self-motivated, positive in approach, professional, and help create, develop, and implement project process improvement(s).

-- The Lead Communications Technician must promote the Company culture and mission to all employees, vendors, clients and business partners.
+- The Fiber Technician must promote the Company culture and mission to all employees, vendors, clients, and business partners.

-- The Lead Communications Technician must be able to act as the Company liaison for interface with customer representative(s).
+- The Fiber Technician must be able to act as the Company liaison for interface with customer representative(s).

-- The Lead Communications Technician must possess proven problem solving skills, critical thinking skills and the ability to effectively read, write and give oral presentation(s).
+- The Fiber Technician must possess proven problem-solving skills, critical thinking skills, and the ability to effectively read, write, and give oral presentation(s).

-- The Lead Communications Technician must be able to work at heights, off of a ladder and in confined spaces, lift up to 50 pounds and move up to 75 pounds.
+- The Fiber Technician must be able to work at heights, off of a ladder, and in confined spaces, lift up to 50 pounds and move up to 75 pounds.

-- The Lead Communications Technician must be able to see and distinguish different colors, read small print and hear and recognize audible signals such as dial tones.
+- The Fiber Technician must be able to see and distinguish different colors, read the small print, and hear and recognize audible signals such as dial tones.

-- The Lead Communications Technician must be able to travel within the branch territory and/or regional territory as needed.
+- The Fiber Technician must be able to travel within the branch territory and/or regional territory as needed.

 Education, Certification, License, and Skill Requirements:

-- Must possess at least a High School diploma or GED equivalency.
+- Must possess a High School diploma or GED equivalent